 Lowry-Johnson believes that preparation is key to success.
 “Take your work seriously, study diligently, and always keep studying and deepening what you do,” she added.
 “Do not pursue this life for fame or fortune, but for the inner satisfaction it gives you.”

-Embrace criticism: As an industry veteran, Christina Ricci knows the business better than most—and her continued success likely comes from her willingness to learn and grow.
+Embrace criticism: As an industry veteran, Ricci knows the business better than most—and her continued success likely comes from her willingness to learn and grow.
 “I would give this advice to anybody, really, starting in pretty much any field—and certainly in an artistic field.
 You should always be open to constructive criticism; but also, find the thing that you do that’s special, and do that thing,” Ricci said.
 “No matter how strange the thing is that you’re good at, if you’re the only person who does that, and does it beautifully…play to your strengths, even if they’re not popular at the time.”

 Check out Backstage’s TV audition listings!